eshanks16/katacoda-scenarios-1/troubleshooting/step2.md

-Now, we're ready to do some troubleshooting on one of our pods in the cluster.

-Someone in our organization has unsuccessfully deployed a new container to the cluster but needs your help in fixing it.
-First lets re-deploy the container from the Kubernetes manifest they provided us named `kuard-1.yaml.
+Someone in your organization has come to you for help.
+They are new to Kubernetes and are having trouble deploying a container.
+You offer your help and begin troubleshooting for your co-worker.

+First, re-deploy the container from the
+Kubernetes manifest they provided to us named, `kuard-1.yaml.
 Deploy the container.

 `kubectl apply -f kuard-1.yaml`{{execute}}